-The best Telstra Blue Tick phones with all the bells and whistles
+The best Telstra Blue Tick phones available in 2021

 Here are the latest smartphones that currently hold the blue badge of honour.

 Samsung’s 2021 flagship phone, the Samsung Galaxy S21 isn’t a massive improvement on the S20, rather a reliable evolution of everything that made the handset before it so great.
 It packs powerful performance and an adaptive refresh rate that balances display quality and battery life well.
 But as Samsung giveth, it also taketh away and the S21 is missing a few key features, like a packed-in USB-C charger, microSD expansion and a 3.5mm headphone jack.

 If you can stomach those omissions, the Galaxy S21 is still one of the best choices for Android users.

 If you want to go bigger, you can always opt for the Blue Tick-certified Samsung Galaxy S21 Plus.
 It boasts a larger 6.7-inch Infinity-0 display and a bigger battery (to account for the larger display) but otherwise, it’s technically the same handset as the S21.
 Here’s how much you can get it on a plan.